solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_01_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 The connectivity method cannot be changed after creating the server.
 For example, if you selected Private access (VNet Integration) during creation, then you cannot change it to Public access (allowed IP addresses) after creation.
 We highly recommend creating a server with Private access to securely access your server using VNet Integration.

 Connections to Azure Database for PostgreSQL Flexible Server communicate over port 5432.
 If you try to connect from within a corporate network, outbound traffic over port 5432 might not be allowed.
-If this is the case, you can't connect to your server unless your IT department opens port 5432.
+If this is the case, you cannot connect to your server unless your IT department opens port 5432.

 Options like Express Route may also be used to open network paths to your cloud instances if accessing over the public internet is against corporate policies.